Joyce Carol Thomas

-Joyce Carol Thomas (May 25, 1938 – August 13, 2016) was an African-American poet, playwright, motivational speaker, and author of more than 30 children's books.
+Joyce Carol Thomas (May 25, 1938 – August 13, 2016) was an American poet, playwright, motivational speaker, and author of more than 30 children's books.

 Background

 Thomas was born in Ponca City, Oklahoma, the fifth of nine children in a family of cotton pickers.
 In 1948 they moved to Tracy, California, to pick vegetables.
 She learned Spanish from Mexican migrant workers and earned a B.A. in Spanish from San Jose State University.
 She took night classes in education at Stanford University, while raising four children, and received the master's degree in 1967.